The Straightest Abandoned Track in the US

 Since the line occupied the relatively level area between two mountain ranges, there was no need to move with the land, and the railroad could run an extremely straight right of way.

 Much of this grade paralleled present-day Colorado Route 17.

-Just north of Alamosa all the way to Villa Grove, the line was perfectly tangent for nearly 53 miles.
+Just north of Alamosa all the way to Villa Grove, the line was perfectly tangent for nearly 53 miles, with no curves whatsoever.

 |Image: Colorado Encyclopedia|

 Nonetheless, this line would be abandoned some time in the 1950's.
 According to DRGW.net, "Most of the route - from Mears Jct down to Hooper - was abandoned in 1951.
 Without the Marshall Pass line in place, there was no northern narrow gauge system to connect with, making the line pointless.
 However, the dual gauge stretch to Hooper would live on as the standard gauge Hooper Spur until it, too, was abandoned in 1959."